IBM/telco-network-cloud-drivers/content/installation/lm/openshift/openshift.md

 weight: 10
 ---

-This section details how to set up a local OpenShift Origin (community distribution of OpenShift) all-in-one cluster and configure that cluster for installing Agile Lifecycle Manager (ALM).
+This section details how to set up a local OpenShift Origin (community distribution of OpenShift) all-in-one cluster and configure that cluster for installing Telco Network Cloud Orchestration (TNCO).

 # Pre-requisites
 - Previous knowledge of [basic installation process with LM Helm charts](../../production/production-start).